kjsulls/OneStream/README.md

 The FrontendWebApi browser will launch a swagger page by default (https://localhost:7037/swagger/index.html)

-There are two Movies verb exposed, GET | POST
+There are two verbs exposed for FrontendWebAPI Movies Controller, GET | POST

 GET -> Try out and execute.
 There are default movies defined in BackendWebApi2 and BackendWebApi3.